Helmshore Mills Textile Museum: Exhibits

 The museum divides its collections into three themed areas, representing the wool story, the cotton story and the spinning floor.

 The wool story shows the water wheel and fulling stocks and clay pots used to collect urine from the local cottages, which produced the ammonia needed for fulling.
 It goes on to show the later box system.
 There is a tenter frame, with the tenterhooks to show how the cloth was dried without shrinking and how teasels were used to lift up the nap.
 This was of course later mechanised and there is a teasel-holding frame known as the teasel raising gig.

 The cotton story illustrates firstly the hand weavers' cottage, with a frame loom with a hand-thrown shuttle; mannakins represent the weaver and two women spinning the yarn on different types of wheel.
 A child is shown hand-carding.
 It is here we see a 16-spindle spinning jenny that would have dated from about 1760, and a 50-spindle improved jenny.
 There is an original Arkwrights first carding machine.
 There is a complete sequence of machines that would have taken the bolls from the bales: opener, scutcher, breaker card, finisher card, draw frame and finally a complete Arkwright water frame dating from 1790.
 Sharing the floor at Whitaker's Mill is the equipment needed to prepare the waste cotton for the cards in the room above.
 There is a single cylinder picker for soft waste and a six cylinder devil for the hard waste.

 The spinning floor was one of two at this mill, and has all the equipment to breaker card the shoddy (recycled cotton) and to finisher card the slivers into rovings.
 These go onto the 714-spindle Taylor Lang spinning mules.
 Opening, scutching and mixing happened on the floor below.
 This is the only original and complete floor of its type left.

 Spun yarn is sent to sister museum Queen Street Mill on the outskirts of Burnley to be woven.

 Closure

 In November 2015 Lancashire County Council announced that it would withdraw funding from five of its museums: Fleetwood Museum, Helmshore Mills Textile Museum, Judges' Lodgings, Museum of Lancashire and Queen Street Mill because of what the leader of the council described as "the financial challenges facing the county council as we deal with relentless cuts to central government funding combined with rising demand for our services."
 They were initially to close at the end of March 2016 but that month were reprieved until 30 September 2016.

 The museum closed on 30 September 2016, along with the other four Lancashire museums mentioned above, except for pre-booked school groups.
 As of 3 June 2017 Lancashire County Council's website stated that "Negotiations are underway to identify a new operator."

-In April 2018 it was announced the museum would reopen on Fridays, Saturdays and Sundays from May 26 until 28 October 2018 and between Easter and the end of October 2019.